Unemployment Insurance Handbook for Employers (UCB-201-P)

 There are penalties for late filing or non-filing of quarterly wage reports:

-- Failure to file a required quarterly wage report will result in a penalty of $50.00.
+- A required quarterly wage report filed within 30 days after the due date will result in a penalty of $50.

-Penalties are also assessed if reports that should be filed electronically are submitted using paper forms.
+Penalties are also assessed if reports that are required to be filed electronically are submitted using paper forms.
 Section 108.205(2), Wisconsin Statutes, requires employers with 25 or more employees to file their reports electronically.
+Once you are required to file electronically you must continue to file electronically in the future.

 - Penalties for non-compliance with this filing requirement are substantial.
-An employer who is required to report its wage detail electronically under the provisions of Wisconsin Statute 108.205(2), but continues to file on paper, will be subject to a penalty of $20.00 for each employee whose information is not reported in a format prescribed under 108.205(2).
+An employer required to report wage detail electronically that continues to file on paper will be subject to a penalty of $20.00 per employee whose information is not reported in the required electronic format.

 Content Contact: UI Wage Reporting